apramos/neptune_final_project/readme.md

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?

-The methods I will use to do this are...

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+track flies body angle position over time and display it in a circular graph I will use the program ctrax to analyse the videos and get the values which will be ploted using R or matlab I will use a sample fly video

 ## Methods